Footjob

 Within the longer history of foot eroticism

-The practice nevertheless inherits a long lineage of foot-focused eroticism.
+The practice inherits a long lineage of foot-focused eroticism.
 Foot reverence appears across antiquity and many cultures, and the medical study of foot fetishism begins with Richard von Krafft-Ebing's Psychopathia Sexualis (1886), which catalogued foot-focused fixations and framed them as childhood erotic associations, and continues through Havelock Ellis (Studies in the Psychology of Sex, 1936).
 Foot-to-body stimulation as a depicted erotic act is itself not new: an erotic illustration attributed to the Swiss artist André Lambert, dated to around 1917, depicts a mutual footjob, evidence that the practice was being represented in fine erotic art well before the slang term existed.
 What the modern internet added was not the act but its naming, cataloguing, and visibility.

 In practice